immutables/immutables.github.io/gettingstarted.md

 </dependency>
 ```

-For generation and compilation to work any Java build tool will work that supports `javac`.
+_Immutables_ annotation processor runs under any Java build tool that uses `javac` as compiler backend
+(given annotation processing is not disabled in build tool configuration).
 _Eclipse JDT compiler_ (ECJ) also supports this annotation processor.

 ## Create immutable object